jdbedics/clu-msclin-thesis-handbook/docs/10-coursework.md

 **PSYC 565: Research Practicum**

 In addition to finishing up their introduction and method sections, students main task is to complete the CLU IRB, [https://www.callutheran.edu/research/irb/](https://www.callutheran.edu/research/irb/).
-The IRB process is very extensive and requires a training to be complete.
-Student an learn more on the IRB homepage.
+The IRB process is very extensive and students are required to complete an online ethical training.
 Once the IRB is successfully passed, students can collect their data.
-The process can be lengthy and require several revisions.
-Students submit their IRB in collaboration with their committee chair who will submit the IRB proposal to the IRB committee for the student.
+The process of getting IRB approval can be a  lengthy one and require several revisions.
+Students submit their IRB in collaboration with their committee chair who will submit the IRB proposal to the IRB committee on the student's behalf.

 A critical part of the thesis is the power analysis.
-The power analysis determines whether or not the proposed study will be able to accomplish the proposed goals (i.e., adequately test the hypothesis).
+The power analysis determines whether or not the proposed study will be able to accomplish the proposed goals (i.e., adequately test the hypothesis(-es)).
 The most basic application of the power analysis is to determine the required sample size necessary to find the effect most likely to be achieved given prior work in the field.
+Students will complete a power analysis prior to submitting their IRB.

 ___

 **PSYC 566: Thesis**

-During this semester, students work independently on their thesis and complete their results and discussion sections.
+During this semester, students work independently on their thesis (with their committee members) and complete their results and discussion sections.
 The semester requires the student to structure their own time as their are no formal class meetings.
+Students are often collecting data during this final semester.

-In order to pass PSYC 566, students are required to have a complete draft approved by the chair, reader, and program director.
-Students might not complete thesis for a variety of reasons including an inability to collect data, medical and health, or other life priorities.
+In order to pass PSYC 566, students are required to have a complete draft of their thesis that is approved by the chair, reader, and program director.
+Students often do not complete thesis for a variety of reasons including an inability to collect data, medical and health problems, or other life priorities.
 In these circumstances, students have two options:

-  **1. Continue the thesis** - Students can choose to continue the thesis and enroll in PSYC 599, and pay the feel, every semester until the thesis is complete.
+  ***1. Continue the thesis*** - Students can choose to continue the thesis and enroll in PSYC 599, and pay the feel, every semester until the thesis is complete.
 Students are assigned the following grade for PSYC 566 until the thesis is approved:

-  * “IP” (In Progress) is given for theses, practica, internships and courses wherein the work has been evaluated and found to be satisfactory to date, but the assignment of a grade must await its completion.
+  * **“IP” (In Progress)** is given for theses, practica, internships and courses wherein the work has been evaluated and found to be satisfactory to date, but the assignment of a grade must await its completion.
 “IP” carries no credit until replaced by a permanent grade.
 The “IP” grade may be replaced by the appropriate final letter grade within one calendar year from the start of the class.
 “IP” grades which have not been resolved will be changed to “F” (undergraduate) or “NC” (graduate) at the time the student’s degree is posted.

-  **2. Drop the Thesis and take the Comprehensive Exam** - Students can register for the comprehensive exam, and pay the associated feed, during summer session II.
+  ***2. Drop the Thesis and take the Comprehensive Exam*** - Students can register for the comprehensive exam and pay the associated fee.
+The comprehensive exam is offered every semester and should be taken the first semester the student does not register for PSYC 599.

 ___